Diabetes service (Richmond)

 • Dr Babeeta Staples - GP with special interest Diabetes

-• Helen Church - Lead Diabetes Specialist Nurse / Service Manager
+• Michelle Hooper - Specialist Diabetes Dietitian / Service Manager

 Referrals for clinic assessments can be made by GP practices only.
 Speak to your GP for more information.